RocketDerp/April14_2025/Important/Understanding/Health_Care_Knowledge_Junked.md

 USA society by not focusing on Wiki style sharing of the best refined medical information.... and instead focused on secrets / trade practice / high priced closed-admission schools for brand-name degrees...

-blah blah, how does one desxribe such systemic dehumanization?
-The weight of so many people who want to watch other people be sick and suffering so they can have the goism of a better life.
+blah blah, how does one describe such systemic dehumanization?
+The weight of so many people who want to watch other people be sick and suffering so they can have the egoism of a better life.
 "Better choices" competition.

 Dental and General health
 https://old.reddit.com/r/science/comments/1p0a1xu/root_canal_treatment_could_significantly_lower/

-Reddit audience for over a year cheering on Luigi murder for gun worship... but repeating and staying focused on consistely asserting "Second Bill of Rights January 1944" avoided.
+Reddit audience for over a year cheering on Luigi murder for gun worship... but repeating and staying focused on constantly asserting "Second Bill of Rights January 1944" avoided.
 Even the BOOK that is on the Manhattan murder bullet casings hasn't been asserted all year 2025.
 https://old.reddit.com/r/politics/comments/1pmqbgn/twothirds_of_americans_say_government_should/

-Reseaerch and Development now focused on greed
+Research and Development now focused on greed
 https://www.ajmc.com/view/nih-grant-terminations-disrupt-1-in-30-clinical-trials-impacting-over-74-000-participants
 https://old.reddit.com/r/science/comments/1p0183j/study_finds_recent_nih_cuts_by_trump/

-Measles spread, harm to children medical attitutes of USA.
+Measles spread, harm to children medical attitudes of USA.
 https://old.reddit.com/r/technology/comments/1p0uxej/cdc_data_confirms_us_is_2_months_away_from_losing/

 Advertising and marketing to factory ultra-processed food.